After blogging for over ten years, I realize that I never defined what automation testing is.

 Does not support testing for packaged applications like SAP.
 Also lacks support for native mobile apps testing.

-Katalon Studio is an open-source solution a paid vendor tool that has functionality like Record and Playback, reporting, Object Spy, Object Map, and more.
+Katalon Studio is another popular test tool that has functionality like Record and Playback, reporting, Object Spy, Object Map, and more.
 You can use it to create automated tests for Web, API, and mobile apps.
 It even runs on both Windows and Mac.

-Rest-Assured – Rest-Assured is an open-source Java Domain-specific language (DSL) that makes testing REST service simple.
+Rest-Assured – Rest-Assured is an open-source Java Domain-specific language (DSL) that makes testing REST services simple.
 It simplifies things by eliminating the need to use boiler-plate code to test and validate complex responses.
-It also supports XML and JSON Request/Responses.
+It also supports XML and JSON Requests/Responses.

 RestSharp – Simple REST and HTTP API Client for .NET